 We are subject to extensive and evolving federal, state and local environmental laws and regulations which have become increasingly stringent in recent years.
 The environmental regulations affecting us are administered by the United States Environmental Protection Agency ("EPA") and other federal, state and local environmental, zoning, health and safety agencies.
 Failure to comply with such requirements could result in substantial costs, including civil and criminal fines and penalties.
-Except as described below, we believe that we are currently in substantial compliance with applicable federal, state and local environmental laws, permits, orders and regulations.
-We do not currently anticipate any material environmental costs to bring our operations into compliance, although such costs may be incurred in the future.
+Except as described in this offering circular, we believe that we are currently in substantial compliance with applicable federal, state and local environmental laws, permits, orders and regulations.
+We do not currently anticipate any material environmental costs to bring our operations into compliance, although there can be no assurance in this regard in the future.
 We expect that our operations in the solid waste services industry will be subject to continued and increased regulation, legislation and regulatory enforcement actions.
 We attempt to anticipate future legal and regulatory requirements and to carry out plans intended to keep our operations in compliance with those requirements.